AMC Ambassador: 1961

 The 1961 Ambassador continued the previous year's 117 in primary unitized platform, but received an unusual new front-end styling that was overseen by AMC's in-house design department headed by Edmund E. Anderson.
 The pillar-less four-door hardtop sedan and station wagon models were no longer available for 1961.

 The Ambassador's new design consisted of a trapezoid grille and headlights that floated in a body-colored panel.
 At the same time, the front fenders arched downward and forward of the leading edge of the hood.
 Unlike anything else on the market, AMC's marketing department promoted the look as "European".
 The interior featured a "space-age" inspired oval instrument pod, centrally located behind the slender, two-tone steering wheel.
 This evocative pod housed the speedometer flanked by temperature and fuel gauges, along with warning lamps, directional indicators, and the odometer, all encased in a dark-padded, color-matched enclosure.
 Other innovative elements included the "Handi-Pak Net Carrier" integrated into the fiberglass acoustical headliner as well as the "Airliner" reclining front seats with Airfoam cushions, capable of folding flat to form "Twin Travel Beds".

 While the new look was meant to distinguish the Ambassador from the lower-priced Ramblers, it was neither a consumer success nor well received in the automotive press.
 Moreover, overall automobile industry sales fell as the entire U.S. economy was experiencing the recession of 1960–1961.

 Standard was the 250 hp 327 CID V8 with a synchromesh manual transmission.
 Optional was the 270 hp "power pack" version with a dual exhaust system featuring new ceramic-coated mufflers guaranteed for the life of the car.

 The 1961 Pure Oil Company Economy Trials, designed to parallel everyday driving experiences closely, saw the Ambassador capture 9 of the first ten places in the V8 engine category and win the top of its class.

-While the unique look was meant to distinguish the Ambassador from the lower-priced Rambler models, it was neither a consumer success nor well received in the automotive press.
-Moreover, overall automobile industry sales fell as the entire U.S. economy was experiencing the recession of 1960–1961.